kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

         <metapath target="/system-security-plan/metadata/location"/>
         <constraints>
             <!--
-                This constraint's @id does not use lowercase letters, numbers, and dashes only.
+                This constraint's @id does not use lower-case letters, numbers, and dashes only.
                 This example does not conform to the developer guide.
             -->
             <expect id="DataCenterUSOnly" target="." test="count(address/country) eq 'US'" level="WARNING">